 4. Invest in your customer support

-If you think investing in customer support is a waste of money I’ll have to ask you to stop and reconsider.
+If you think investing in customer support software, team and strategies is a waste of money I’ll have to ask you to stop and reconsider.
 Think about when customers reach out for customer support?
 They typically need help with something or they have a problem, right?

 Offering high quality, omnichannel support can separate the people who could become very frustrated with your company from those who could be impressed by the efficiency of your customer service.

 Customer support should not be seen as an unnecessary expense.
 It’s a solid investment with a very high possibility of reduced churn, increased CSAT scores, customer loyalty and ROI.

 The preferred support channels may vary depending on your industry, so the best way to find out what will work best for your company is by doing research.
 Analyze your customers.
 Where do they normally seek help?
 Are they self-sufficient enough to use a self-help portal and go through an automated bot flow to find an answer or are they in need of more human touch?

 There’s no “one size fits all” formula when it comes to customer service.
 However, there are several available types of research and benchmarks you can use as a starting point.
 While some industries may benefit from 24/7 real-time support, others may find it enough to have async channels or support only during business hours.

 Talk to your customers, find out what they expect and figure out the best way to accommodate their needs with the resources you have available.
 Remember, customer support is not a cost, it’s an investment.